Murders of Chris Kyle and Chad Littlefield

 On February 2, 2013, Christopher Scott Kyle (born April 8, 1974) and his friend Chad Hutson Littlefield (born February 11, 1977) were shot to death at a shooting range near Chalk Mountain, Texas, by Eddie Ray Routh.
 The two were walking down range to set up targets when Routh opened fire with two handguns and hit both of them.
-Routh, a former Marine who was 25 years old at the time, had post-traumatic stress disorder.
+Routh, a Marine veteran who was 25 years old at the time, had post-traumatic stress disorder.
 The case attracted national attention due to Kyle's fame as the author of a bestselling autobiography, American Sniper, published in 2012.

 Murders

 On February 2, 2013, Kyle, 38, and his friend, Chad Littlefield, 35, were shot and killed by Eddie Ray Routh at the Rough Creek Ranch-Lodge-Resort shooting range in Erath County, Texas.
 Both Kyle and Littlefield were armed with .45-caliber M1911-style pistols when they were killed, but neither gun had been unholstered or fired, and the safety catches were still on.
 Kyle was killed with a .45-caliber pistol, while Littlefield was shot with a 9mm SIG Sauer P226 pistol.
 Both guns belonged to Kyle.

 Kyle had begun working with veterans after leaving the military.
 Routh's mother, who worked at the school that Kyle's children attended, had heard of his work and asked him to help her son.
 He agreed to take Routh to a shooting range, which Kyle believed had therapeutic value.

 Routh was a 25-year-old U.S. Marine Corps veteran from Lancaster, Texas.
 Kyle and Littlefield had reportedly taken Routh to the gun range in an effort to help him with his post-traumatic stress disorder (PTSD), which he suffered from his time in the military.
 Routh had also been in and out of mental hospitals for at least two years and had been diagnosed with schizophrenia, although his stated motive did not involve any symptoms typically associated with the disorder, such as hallucinations or delusions.
 On the way to the shooting range, Kyle texted Littlefield, "This dude is straight up nuts."
 Littlefield responded, "Watch my six," military slang meaning "watch my back."
 Four months later, while he was in his jail cell, Routh shared with former Erath County Sheriff's Deputy Gene Cole: "I was just riding in the back seat of the truck, and nobody would talk to me.
 They were just taking me to the range, so I shot them.
 I feel bad about it, but they wouldn't talk to me.
 I'm sure they've forgiven me."